hashicorp-education/learn-vault-openldap-ssh/README.md

     Success!
 Enabled the ldap secrets engine at: ldap/
     ```

-1. Next, use `vault write` to configure the secrets engine.
+1. Configure the secrets engine with an example name and admin password.

     ```shell
     vault write ldap/config \